Conformal invariance of boundary touching loops of FK Ising model: Preholomorphic martingale observable

 Let $(\F_t)_{t \in \R_+}$ be the filtration such that the $\sigma$-algebra $\F_t$ is generated by $\gamma[0,t]$ and $\xi_v$ for any $v \in \gamma[0,t-1] \cap bc$.

 Notice that we can couple $\zeta_v$ and $\xi_v$ in such a way that

-That is, since $\zeta_v = 1$ is interpreted so that we jump at $v$ from one boundary touching loop to the neighboring one, $\xi_v$ is surely equal to $1$, if we don't jump at $v$, and it is an independent fair coin flip, if we do jump at $v$.
+We interpret $\zeta_v$ so that $\zeta_v = 1$ if and only if we jump at $v$ from one boundary touching loop to the neighboring one, and $\xi_v$ so that $\xi_v=1$ when there is no jump and $\xi_v$ is a fair coin flip when there is a jump.

 Set for any integer $t$